Merzasphor/MWSE/docs/source/types/tes3mobileCreature.md

 ### `getActiveMagicEffects`

 Fetches a filtered list of the active magic effects on the actor.
-Returns a table with [`tes3activeMagicEffect`](https://mwse.github.io/MWSE/types/tes3activeMagicEffect/) items.

 ```lua
 local result = myObject:getActiveMagicEffects({ effect = ..., serial = ... })